EXPLAINER: Bolsonaro knocks Brazil's voting system

 HOW COMMON IS ELECTRONIC VOTING ELSEWHERE?

-Various electronic voting systems also are prevalent in the U.S. But in nearly all cases, votes cast electronically are backed up with a paper record, unlike in Brazil.
-Louisiana is the only U.S. state where voting machines don't produce some type of paper record.
+Unlike Brazil, most ballots cast in the United States are hand-marked and tabulated by scanners.
+Since 2016, U.S. voting jurisdictions have almost completely phased out fully electronic balloting.
+Louisiana is now the only U.S. state where voting machines don't produce some type of paper record statewide.

-Advocates say electronic systems are more efficient than having voters fill out physical ballots and having election workers count them by hand.
-Yet adoption has been slowed or halted in countries such as Germany, France and the Netherlands due to nagging suspicions that hacking might be possible or by a lack of transparency in how they function.

-Some voting experts urge a voter-verified paper record of every ballot cast, with the originals secured in case results are challenged.
+In the U.S., a 2018 report by the National Academy of Sciences urged that a voter-verified paper record exist for every ballot cast, with the originals secured in case results are challenged.

 Mark Lindeman, director of Verified Voting, a nonpartisan group that tracks use of voting equipment in the U.S., said a lack of physical records makes it harder to fight accusations of fraud.